A guide for buying a Diamond

 At the bottom of the scale, there are certificates made to look like they are independently owned but are instead subsidiary companies of the wholesaler selling the diamond.
 Consequently these certificates are basically a sales tool and do not contain a reliable opinion.Even more confusing is that there are many independent certificates that are well known in the trade to be unreliable and can exaggerate colour, clarity and cut by up to 3 grades!
 Most people tend to focus on the certified Colour and Clarity of a diamond, yet there are other characteristics (e.g. cut, symmetry, fluorescence, proportions etc) and it is the combination of all of these factors that dictate the overall appearance of the stone.

 At Ellisons and Cahoons, we take our time when choosing diamonds for stock.
 Each individual stone is closely scrutinised and a decision is made based on its physical aesthetics first and foremost.
 Secondary to this, is the nature or detail on any associated certificate.
 Take clarity for example... when comparing two diamonds, one may appear clearer than the other upon viewing. yet this does not always translate on the associated certificate.
-A Si1 graded stone will in theory has less inclusions than a Si2 yet this does not take into account the nature or positioning of said inclusions.
+A Si1 graded stone will in theory contain less inclusions than a Si2, yet this does not take into account the nature or positioning of said inclusions.
 We would often choose an Si2 over an Si1, if the more numerous inclusions are white feathers and positioned around the edge or pavillion (lower part of the diamond, where it is difficult to see).
-The Si1 has fewer inclusions, but it only takes one black-coloured mark in the table (top, flat surface) to be easily detected.
-Consequently the Si2 in this case would be more desirable and cost more than its more highly graded counterpart.
+The Si1 has fewer inclusions, but it only takes one, singular mark in the table (top, flat surface) to be easily detected.
+Consequently the Si2 in this case would be more desirable and probably cost more than its more highly graded counterpart.

 When considering a certified diamond, we would tend to recommend GIA Certification and the vast majority of our certified diamonds reflects this notion significantly.
 GIA (Gemological Institute of America) are the industry gold standard when it comes to diamond certification.
 They are world renowned and respected for their strict and consistent guidelines when assessing a diamond.
 As such the grades are not usually as flattering as their more lenient competitors, however they offer best peace of mind and quality assurance for both us and our customers.